The Telemus Group brings together decades of experience in military trend-spotting, strategic decision making and operational analysis.

 During his tenure in the Pentagon, he was responsible for the development of U.S. defense strategy, guidance for conventional force planning, resource assessment, and the oversight of war plans.
 Mr. Thomas spearheaded the 2005-2006 Quadrennial Defense Review (QDR) and was the principal author of the 2006 QDR Report to Congress.

-Mr. Thomas currently serves on the Board of Advisors of the Center for a New American Security (CNAS), as an Adjunct with the RAND Corporation, and as a Consultant to National Defense University’s Center for the Study of Weapons of Mass Destruction.
-He frequently testifies before Congress and has published numerous analytic studies with the Center for Strategic and Budgetary Assessments (CSBA), the International Institute for Strategic Studies (IISS) and CNAS.
-His articles have appeared in Foreign Affairs, The American Interest, The National Interest, and the Wall Street Journal.
+Mr. Thomas has testified before Congress and has published numerous analytic studies with the Center for Strategic and Budgetary Assessments (CSBA), the International Institute for Strategic Studies (IISS) and the Center for a New American Security (CNAS).
+His articles have appeared in Foreign Affairs, The American Interest, The National Interest, and The Wall Street Journal.

 Prior to co-founding the Telemus Group, Mr. Thomas was Vice President and Director of Studies at CSBA.
 Earlier in his career, Mr. Thomas was Vice President of Applied Minds, Inc., a private research and development company specializing in rapid, interdisciplinary technology prototyping.
 He has previously served on the National Security Agency Advisory Board External Affairs Panel and participated in several Defense Science Board Summer Studies on Constrained Operations (2016), Capability Surprise (2008), and Future Warfare (2007).